• Skip to main content

 Sometimes, we become impatient and expect a lot from the plant.

-It happens with almost all the gardening enthusiasts, as we love to see our plants growing with perfect shape and size.
+It happens with almost all gardening enthusiasts, as we love to see our plants growing with perfect shape and size.

 If your plant has small leaves, you can just wait for a week or two more.